Ico-code/MOOC_API/README.md

     This index will allow MongoDB to quickly find all documents where the specified username appears in the participants array, enabling efficient retrieval of courses for a specific student.
     `db.CoursesCollection.createIndex({ "participants.username": 1 });`

-# API Requirements and Documentation

-## Paths

-### List of paths:
-- GET /courses
-- GET /courses/:userId
-- GET /courses/:courseId
-- GET /modules/:moduleId
-- GET /courseProgression/:userId
-- GET /users/:username
-- GET /users/:courseId
-- POST /courseProgression/:userId
-- POST /courses
-- POST /modules
-- POST /users
-- PUT /courseProgression/:userId/:courseId
-- PUT /modules/:moduleId/content
-- PUT /courses/:courseId
-- PUT /users/:username
-- DELETE /courses/:courseId
-- DELETE /users/:userId
-- DELETE /modules/:moduleId
-- DELETE /courseProgression/:userId/:courseId
-- PUT /courses/:courseId/archive
-- PUT /courses/:courseId/participants/:userId

-### Get
-This part will cover the paths for getting data from the collections using this API.

-#### Data Validation

-#### Error Handling

-### Post
-This part will cover the paths for posting data from the collections using this API.

-#### Data Validation

-#### Error Handling

-### Update
-This part will cover the paths for updating data from the collections using this API.

-#### Data Validation

-#### Error Handling

-### Delete
-This part will cover the paths for deleting data from the collections using this API.

-#### Data Validation

-#### Error Handling

-### Other
-This part will cover the paths for other functionalities using this API.

-#### Authentication

-##### Data Validation

-##### Error Handling

-## Other Features